IBM/event-automation/_connectors/kc-sink-zeebe/index.md

 categories:
   - Developer Tools
 ---
-Zeebe sink connector consumes Kafka records and publishes messages constructed from those records to Zeebe.
+The Zeebe sink connector consumes Kafka records and publishes messages constructed from those records to Zeebe.